What Makes You Happy?

 Supportive Systems is the most closely linked to happiness, while Majestic Mindfulness is the least closely linked to happiness.
 This suggests that we can benefit more from improving Supportive Systems than we can from improving Majestic Mindfulness.

 BUT, you also need to keep in mind how strong you are at each skill.
 For example, if you are already really good at the skills on the left side of the figure, then YOU personally would likely benefit more from building the skills that you personally are weak at.
-So if you haven't already tested yourself on these skills, you can do so with our free well-being survey.

 Ready to start improving the skills that you need most?
 Read on...